FastOpticalSpectrum/FOS/README.md

 + The number of photons if running a Monte Carlo simulation.
 + The start and end wavelength to simulate.

-You can learn more about what each of these inputs mean in the appendix at the bottom.

 Example header:

 ```